Why Does Game Character Rigging Often Break the Animation Pipeline?

 Combat Animations and States

-A combat animation system isn't just a collection of clips.
-It's a state graph with transition conditions and interrupt priorities.
+A combat animation system is not just a set of clips.
+It is a state graph with transition conditions and interrupt priorities.

-Typical error: transition from Idle → Attack with Has Exit Time: true and Exit Time: 0.9.
-This means attack only starts when idle plays 90%.
-Player pressed attack button and waits 0.5 seconds.
+Typical mistake: transition from Idle → Attack with Has Exit Time: true and Exit Time: 0.9.
+This means the attack will start only when idle has played 90% (0.5 seconds).
+The player presses the attack button and waits half a second.
 Solution: Has Exit Time: false, transition by trigger, Interruption Source: Current State with priority.

 Any State → Hit Reaction (trigger: onHit, interrupts current)